jonalm/EventTimeSeries.jl/README.md

 # EventTimeSeries.jl

-Core functionality for handling event time series where each row/entry conforms to a triplet which consist of a timestamp, a tag and a value.
+Implements some functionality to handle event time series where each row/entry conforms to a triplet which consist of a timestamp, a tag and a value.

 Contains partly overlapping functionality with [TimeSeries.jl](https://github.com/JuliaStats/TimeSeries.jl).